Robert McNamara as Secretary of Defense: Gradualism

 McNamara's advocacy of gradual escalations of military power, seen first in the Cuban Missile Crisis and later Indochina, was repudiated by later strategists.
 The 1991 Gulf War was deliberately conducted by American forces with a non-gradualist strategy; per General Jimmie V. Adams: “I think we learned a lot of lessons in Vietnam, and one of them is that gradualism does not work.”

 McNamara fallacy

 McNamara's bias in favor of quantitative metrics to the detriment of qualitative considerations has been seen as an example of flawed decision making, and has been christened the McNamara fallacy.

 Micromanagement

 Admiral George Anderson would later accuse McNamara of micromanagement during the Cuban Missile Crisis.
-In addition, McNamara's designation of aircraft 'times-over-targets' [TOTs] (which contributed to their downing), and the White House selection of targets during Operation Rolling Thunder, the U.S. military would attempt to resist civilian micromanagement in future operations.
+In addition, McNamara's designation of aircraft 'times-over-targets' [TOTs] (which contributed to their downing), and the White House selection of targets during Operation Rolling Thunder, would cause the U.S. military to attempt to resist civilian micromanagement in future operations.